 He began his career as a Legislative Assistant on Parliament Hill, and has also worked in the Ontario government in the Ministries of Housing and Intergovernmental Affairs.
 Mr. Brown holds a bachelor of arts degree in political studies from Queen's University and a master of arts degree in political science from York University.

-Roberta S. Jacobson is a Senior Advisor at Albright Stonebridge Group, where she draws on more than 30 years of distinguished diplomatic experience to advise clients of the firm’s Latin America practice.
+Roberta S. Jacobson is Founding Partner at Dinámica Americas, where she draws on more than 30 years of distinguished diplomatic experience.
 She recently served as Special Assistant to the President and Coordinator for the Southwest border on the White House National Security Council.
+She previously served as Chair of the MPI Board of Trustees.

 From May 2016 until May 2018, she served as U.S. Ambassador to Mexico, where she oversaw the U.S.-Mexico bilateral relationship and managed a broad array of issues, including trade and investment, security and immigration, the environment, and human rights.